 We study (deterministic) allocation mechanisms\footnote{In this paper we focus on \emph{direct revelation} mechanisms.
 This is without loss of generality, by the revelation principle.
 We also focus on deterministic mechanisms, and do not consider mechanisms that are allowed to use randomization.} of goods to agents, without monetary transfers, when the preference of each agent is private information to her.
 Given a profile of (reported) preferences, an allocation mechanism picks an allocation of goods to the agents.
 An \emph{allocation} $A=(A_1,\ldots, A_n)$ is a collection of $n$ disjoint subsets of $\MM$.
 That is, $A_i\subseteq \MM$ for all $i\in \NN$, and $A_i\cap A_j=\emptyset$ for all $i\neq j\in \NN$.
-For an allocation it holds that $\cup_{i\in \NN} A_i\subseteq \MM$, allowing goods to be left unallocated.
+For {allocations} it holds that $\cup_{i\in \NN} A_i\subseteq \MM$, allowing goods to be left unallocated.
 We say that an allocation $A$ is a \emph{partition} of $\MM$ if all goods are allocated, that is, $\cup_{i\in \NN} A_i= \MM$.
 We use $\ALLOCsM$ to denote the set of all allocations of $\MM$ among $n$ agents.

-\begin{definition}[Allocation mechanism] An \emph{allocation mechanism} $f$ of a set $\MM$ of goods to a set $\NN$ of $n$ agents, each with preferences from $\PP$, is a (deterministic) function that maps a {reported} profile of $n$ preferences that are each in $\PP$, to an allocation $A\in \ALLOCsM$ of the set of goods $\MM$ among the agents.
-That is, for $f:\PP^n\rightarrow \ALLOCsM$, the set that $f$ allocates to agent $i$ when the {reported} preference profile is $\veco\in \PP^n$ is $A_i=f_i\veco$. \end{definition}
+\begin{definition}[Allocation mechanism] An \emph{allocation mechanism} $f$ of a set $\MM$ of goods to a set $\NN$ of $n$ agents, each with preferences from $\PP$, is a (deterministic) function that maps a {reported} profile of $n$ preferences {from} $\PP$, to an allocation $A\in \ALLOCsM$ of the set of goods $\MM$ among the agents.
+That is, for $f:\PP^n\rightarrow \ALLOCsM$, when the {reported} preference profile is $\veco\in \PP^n$, the set that $f$ allocates to agent $i$ is $A_i=f_i\veco$. \end{definition}

-{ Throughout the paper, when we talk about an allocation mechanism $f$, unless stated otherwise, we assume that $f:\PP^n\rightarrow \ALLOCsM$ is an allocation mechanism of a set $\MM$ of $m$ goods to a set $\NN$ of $n$ agents, each with preference in the class $\PP$ of strict preferences. }

-Some of the results we prove are for allocation mechanisms that must allocate all the goods, which we call ``partition mechanisms". \begin{definition}[Partition mechanism] An allocation mechanism $f$ is a \emph{partition mechanism} if for every preference profile $\veco\in \PP^n$ the allocation $A=f\veco$ is a partition of $\MM$. \end{definition}
+{ Throughout the paper, when we talk about an allocation mechanism $f$, unless stated otherwise, we assume that $f:\PP^n\rightarrow \ALLOCsM$ is an allocation mechanism of a set $\MM$ of $m$ goods to a set $\NN$ of $n$ agents, each with preference in the class $\PP$ of strict preferences. } Some of the results we prove are for allocation mechanisms that must allocate all the goods, which we call ``partition mechanisms''. \begin{definition}[Partition mechanism] An allocation mechanism $f$ is a \emph{partition mechanism} if for every preference profile $\veco\in \PP^n$ the allocation $A=f\veco$ is a partition of $\MM$. \end{definition}

 We next formalize some standard properties of mechanisms from the literature.